Abi-Liu/MasterMind/README.md

 - TailwindCSS
 - Axios

----

 ## Getting Started
-To get a local copy up and running follow the steps below.
+To get a local copy up and running, follow the steps below.

 ### Prerequisites
-Before you begin make sure you have the following technologies installed:
+Before you begin, make sure you have the following technologies installed:

 1. **Java**
    - Download: [https://jdk.java.net/](https://jdk.java.net/)